HWG has one of the country’s most comprehensive wireless practices and experienced wireless teams.

 - Represent major equipment manufacturers before the FCC on technical and policy matters as well as radio frequency device compliance.

 - Represent a wireless industry trade association in a state Public Service Commission proceeding on wireless attachments to utility poles.

 - Advise providers on the regulation of products or services that combine wireless and wireline IP-based service delivery.

 - Represent MSS and CMS providers, high-tech companies, and equipment vendors before the ITU, including at the WRC, and the regional advisory body for the Americas, CITEL.

-- Represent clients before the FCC on Public Safety matters relating to spectrum access, frequency band planning, emergency communications interoperability, and future broadband requirements.
+- Represent clients before the FCC on public safety matters relating to 911, emergency alerting, spectrum access, frequency band planning, emergency communications interoperability, and future broadband requirements.

-- Advise a mobile banking application provider regarding the regulatory environment around access to short codes for delivery of mobile content.
+- Advise a mobile banking application provider regarding the regulatory environment for access to short codes for delivery of mobile content.

 - Represent and advise a consortium of commercial mobile service providers on issues surrounding standards for next-generation wireless technologies.

 - Represent national wireless carrier in appeal of $5 billion reorganization of 800 MHz spectrum.

 - Aid in the negotiation of spectrum use agreements along the borders with Canada and Mexico.